thomazyazima/thomazyazima.github.io/week-1/get-set-up/readme.md

 # Computer Setup (Mac Users)

 ## Learning Competencies
+- Cloning a repository
+- Run scripts from a repository

 ## Summary
 If you have a mac computer, you'll benefit from our learning (or bias) towards unix operating systems.
 Our San Francisco computer set-up expert has been kind enough to create these "dotfiles" which will make your environment mirror the Dev Bootcamp computers and fix a lot of path issues.